sapidlabs/quick-feedback/README.md

 Optional, default is `SUBMIT`.

 5. #### onSubmitCallback
-Required, must be a function.
+Required, must be a function, with one parameter which gets a map of `{ rating: Int, feedback: String }` see example.

 6. #### askLaterText
 Optional, default: `ASK ME LATER`